nadimkhalifeh/nadimkhalifeh/README.md

 - 🏅 Received an Honorable Mention for the innovative Sign-Lingual Project

-- 🎓 Expected to graduate with a degree in Computer Engineering from Concordia University in 2025
+- 🎓 Graduated with distinction in Computer Engineering from Concordia University in 2025

 <br> <br>